 Now you will have a clean woollen blanket, smelling amazing, to use again and again.
 While this does take a bit more effort than throwing it in the machine, it's little changes like these that will keep your blanket usable for more years to come.

 For more clothing care tips explore more of our blogs, such as our blog on how to hand wash merino wool, or how to hand wash a wool jumper.
-For our whole range of detergents, mists, tools and accessories that extend the life and improve the look, feel and smell, of your wardrobe favourites, explore our whole range.
+To keep your blanket protected from any pesky moth holes then explore moth repellent collection.